jpietrzyk/sobi-srv/README.md

 # SoBi Server

+SoBi Server gets and displays informations delivered from mall command line applications - [SoBi Clients](https://github.com/jpietrzyk/sobi-cli).

+## Instalation

 First you should download this repo and run `bundle`.
 Then run `rake db:setup` to create your database.
+Set your redis configuration in `.env` file.

 Next you should install redis